astronomer/astronomer-cosmos/dev/dags/dbt/jaffle_shop_python/README.md

 This project has been modified from the original to highlight some of the features of Cosmos.
 Namely:

 - tags have been added to the models
+- the following models were replaced:
+  - `models/orders.sql` by `models/orders.py`
+  - `models/customers.sql` by `models/customers.py`
+- the `profiles.yml` to interface with Databricks